nondescryptid/opendoc-state-court-judgments/2019_SGMC_12/report.md

 53     IO Shaun took the stand for the prosecution whilst Ms Kasturibai Manickam, who had represented Seah in this trial until 20 June 2018 gave evidence for the defence together with Seah.

 54     On the first allegation, IO Shaun Leong testified that he did not ask the accused to plead guilty before or during the recording of the statement.
 The accused had not been charged at the time of the statement recording.
 It did not appear logical that the IO would make such a statement as alleged.
 The acronym “PG” is not something commonly known to laypersons and moreover, the IO would not have the power to decide on the sentence or the charge.
-In Ms Manickam’s letter on 14 February 2017[\[note: 42\]](#Ftn_42), I note that there was no mention of such a phrase being uttered.
+In Ms Manickam’s letter on 14 February 2017[^42], I note that there was no mention of such a phrase being uttered.
 Instead, it was alleged that the accused was under duress when asked to “admit to her so-called wrongdoing”.
-This differs from the ancillary hearing where Seah consistently maintained that the IO had told her she had better “PG” to get a lighter sentence and not waste time lying.[\[note: 43\]](#Ftn_43) Even if such a phrase had been uttered by the IO, this was a general statement that could not reasonably be inferred as an inducement which operated on Seah’s mind and affected the voluntariness of the statement without more.
+This differs from the ancillary hearing where Seah consistently maintained that the IO had told her she had better “PG” to get a lighter sentence and not waste time lying.[^43] Even if such a phrase had been uttered by the IO, this was a general statement that could not reasonably be inferred as an inducement which operated on Seah’s mind and affected the voluntariness of the statement without more.

-55     On the allegation that IO Shaun threatened to get people outside to handle her, the IO did not understand what the phrase meant.[\[note: 44\]](#Ftn_44) Given that the statement was being recorded in an open concept office, it was unlikely that an IO would make such a threat.
-In fact, IO Shaun clarified that he was willing to accede to her request but it was his supervisor who turned down her request.[\[note: 45\]](#Ftn_45) In any event, it appeared that this was in the context of the accused not being able to download the contacts in her handphone and was not in any way connected with the recording of the statement.[\[note: 46\]](#Ftn_46) In fact, it is also telling that Ms Manickam’s letter alleging that the IO had threatened to harass her at her business premises or home[\[note: 47\]](#Ftn_47) was not in Seah’s evidence at all during the ancillary hearing.
+55     On the allegation that IO Shaun threatened to get people outside to handle her, the IO did not understand what the phrase meant.[^44] Given that the statement was being recorded in an open concept office, it was unlikely that an IO would make such a threat.
+In fact, IO Shaun clarified that he was willing to accede to her request but it was his supervisor who turned down her request.[^45] In any event, it appeared that this was in the context of the accused not being able to download the contacts in her handphone and was not in any way connected with the recording of the statement.[^46] In fact, it is also telling that Ms Manickam’s letter alleging that the IO had threatened to harass her at her business premises or home[^47] was not in Seah’s evidence at all during the ancillary hearing.

 56     As for asking IO Stella to come over to prove that Seah had been lying, IO Shaun could not recall if IO Stella was even present in office that day.
 Prosecution had offered IO Stella to the defence as a witness, however after defence counsel spoke to IO Stella, the defence declined to call her as a witness.
 I also note that Ms Manickam’s letter had in fact emphasised that “there were no female officers present” during the statement recording, which directly contradicts Seah’s allegation.

 57     It is not disputed that Seah was asked to hand over her handphone towards the end of the statement recording and that Seah was allowed to make phone calls before handing it over.
 Seah however claimed that she was not allowed to check her phone to help her recall when certain incidents may have occurred.
 Whilst it may have been possible that the accused was not allowed to check her phone to recall the dates, I am not satisfied that this amounted to any duress or oppression which operated on her mind which affected the voluntariness of her statement.
 In any event, I note that the accused was able to see messages from her lawyer and make a call to her lawyer as well as to the person with whom she arranged to come download her phone.

 58     In respect of the allegation “see what your lawyer can do”, the accused claimed that she had contacted her lawyer during the statement recording after seeing a message from her lawyer and this had been said by the IO to Ms Manickam.
 Ms Manickam’s testimony was limited because she could only confirm that she had purportedly heard the phrase “see what your lawyer can do”.
 Ms Manickam was unable to reveal the context of the conversation on the basis of legal privilege.
 With no context or explanation as to how this phrase could have come about, I found her evidence was of little utility and little weight should be placed on it.
 I was more inclined to accept IO Shaun’s evidence that such a statement was not uttered because first, he did not even know that the accused was speaking with her lawyer and secondly, no such allegation was raised in Ms Manickam’s letter.
 Even if such a statement had indeed been uttered, I was satisfied that this did not amount to any threat which operated on the accused’s mind.
-This was because the accused was able to effect an amendment in her statement[\[note: 48\]](#Ftn_48) to say that she would not be willing to undergo a polygraph test until she had spoken to her lawyer.
+This was because the accused was able to effect an amendment in her statement[^48] to say that she would not be willing to undergo a polygraph test until she had spoken to her lawyer.

 59     Counsel also took issue with the accuracy of the statement, i.e. that the statement contained missing words, using “my pay” instead of “her pay”.
 IO Shaun took the stand and explained that these were answers that were recorded verbatim.
 It would not have been proper for the IO to correct or rephrase the accused’s answers even if they were grammatically incorrect.
 Considering that Seah was more comfortable giving evidence through a Mandarin interpreter, it was not surprising that her answers as taken down verbatim would contain missing words, or incorrect usage of pronouns.